istaveren/TaskBufferBundle/README.md

         $someObject = new \Application\SomeBundle\Entity\SomeObject();
         $taskBuffer->queue( array( $someObject, 'someMethod' ) );

+        // Container configuration may be overriden in code.
  		// Queue invocation of $objectX->hello22().
  		// Invocation will be executed in 2 hours window.
 For example, if queue is executed at 11.31
  		// the window is from 10.31 to 12.31 every day till successfull execution of the task,
  		// or untill failuresLimit is reached what gives 5 tries.
 		// Task will not be executed if there are any tasks with higher priority awaiting,
 		// 'higher' means number lower than 50 (0 goes first, 1000 last).

  		$timeFrom = new \DateTime(date('H:i:s'));
         $timeUntil = new \DateTime(date('H:i:s'));

         $taskBuffer->
             failuresLimit(5)->
             priority(50)->